 Disclosure: this post is sponsored by Blue Diamond.
 All text and opinions are 100% my own.
 Thank you for supporting the companies that help make Broma possible!

-If there is one dessert I’m determined to make happen, it’s Bostock.
-You know, bostock; the sweet, rich brioche dessert that’s approximately 10x better than French Toast.
-Oh you don’t know?
+If there is one dessert I’m determined to make happen, it’s bostock.
+You know, bostock; the sweet, rich brioche French toast dessert that’s approximately 10x better than regular French toast.
+Oh, you don’t know?
 It’s ok, I’ll tell you all about it.

 Picture this: thick-cut slices of brioche soaked in an orange-almond syrup, spread with a slightly sweet almond paste, and toasted to golden brown perfection before being dusted with powdered sugar.

-And unlike French Toast, there is no need for extra syrup, or silverware, or 3 pieces for you to even feel full.
-No, this one gorgeous slice has it all- sweetness from the syrup, umami from the almonds, and a caramelized crunch from the toasting.
+And unlike French Toast, there is no need for extra syrup, or silverware, or three pieces for you to even feel full.
+No, this one gorgeous slice has it all—sweetness from the syrup, umami from the almonds, and a caramelized crunch from the toasting.
 JUST WRITING ABOUT IT MAKES ME WANT IT AGAIN.